Author Guidelines

 All prospective authors are encouraged to read the policy before submitting any manuscript to the journal.

-Orap J subscribes to the WAME Recommendations on Chatbots and Generative Artificial Intelligence in Relation to Scholarly Publications and adopts the RELX Responsible AI Principles in all matters relating to the use of artificial intelligence.
+Orap J subscribes to the WAME Recommendations on Chatbots and Generative Artificial Intelligence in Relation to Scholarly Publications and adopts the Orapuh Responsible AI Principles in all matters relating to the use of artificial intelligence.

 Manuscript Types